tmorrisseyNYC/nyc-planimetrics/Capture_Rules.md

 With each subsequent update, refinements have been made.
 New features and domains have been added, obsolete features have been removed, features have been captured in three dimensions, a seamless database has been produced and the time between aerial capture and delivery of the planimetrics has been shortened.
 For a complete list of the captures, see below.
 <br>
-####Currency<br>
+####Currenct Imagery<br>
 The source imagery for the current planimetric update was captured on the following dates:
 <br>
 • Manhattan - June 24, 2014<br>
 • The Bronx, Brooklyn, Queens and Staten Island - April 1st through April 25th, 2014<br>
 • Final delivery of all imagery – April 10, 2015<br>

-Based on models developed from the raw imagery and aerotriangulation, the planimetric features were updated, and in some cases captured new, for the entire City.
+Based on the stereo models developed from the raw imagery and aerotriangulation, the planimetric features were updated or new features captured for the entire City.
 The project began March 2015 and was completed February 2016.
 <br>
 ####Previous Captures <br>
 |     |     |     |